vladstojna/sudocloud/README.md

   - developing on a linux environment
   - installed: make, rsync (on both your computer and ec2)

+### Add your credentials

 For deploying the loadbalancer you will also need to setup you AWS credetials file.
 You just need to `cp aws_credentials.template aws_credentials` and edit `aws_credentials` to fill in with your credentials.

+### Edit configuration files
+You'll need to edit the following configuration files (in `src/resources/*.properties`) with your specific AWS configuration.

+If you don't have already an AMI image then deploy a worker instance (see in [deploying](#Deploying-remotely)) and then use that as a base for an AMI.

 Deploying